endurantgames/cosmiclegends/src/classes/paragon.md

 Strange Visitor from Another Planet

+:   [Inventor]{.crossover .new .inventor}
-:   You aren't from Earth, but are instead from another planet
-    with advanced super-science.
-You have a variant of the Inventor Class's *No Wasted Effort* Prime Ability:
+    You aren't from Earth, but are instead from another planet with advanced super-science.
+You have a variant of the Inventor Class's *No Wasted Effort* Prime Ability, *Alien Engineering*.

-    [Inventor]{.crossover}
-    Whenever you advance a Goal, you can choose to add 1 success from the roll's Effectiveness to the Teamwork Pool instead of using all of it to advance the Goal.

     Choose one Power Word from the
     [](#inventor-class-personal-power-words){.list-link}